shalabh2101/Mental-Health-in-Tech-Industry-Machine-Learning/README.md

 Who: Employer <br>
 What: Can gauge the mental health of his technical staff <br>
 Wow: Take corrective measures to help his employees have a better work environment that is supportive of their mental health conditions<br>

-Scope for improvement: Design a graphical profile of the employer which states the issues related to mental health among his employees and how our project will help him with this.
-Can do this depending on the time constraints.